PhD Secondary Field in Medieval Studies

 - One graduate course taken outside of Harvard may be used to fulfill one of these course requirements (including paleography).
 Students wishing to use a non-Harvard course for the secondary field in Medieval Studies must have that course approved by the Committee's Director of Graduate Studies, and submit an application for academic credit to the FAS Registrar's office.
 For more information, including the application form, please consult the GSAS Handbook.

-- The language requirement will be fulfilled by examination, administered by the committee, generally on the first Friday of fall term and final Friday of spring term.
-Please contact the Program Administrator for more information on upcoming exam dates and times.
+- The language requirement will be fulfilled by examination, administered by the committee in the fall and spring terms.
+Please contact the Program's Administrative Director for more information on upcoming exam dates and times.

-For further information on the Secondary Field, or for advice on how to devise your own program within the field, please contact the Director of Graduate Studies, Luis Girón Negrón, or the Administrative Director, Sean Gilsdorf.
+For further information on the Secondary Field, or for advice on how to devise your own program within the field, please contact the Administrative Director, Sean Gilsdorf.

 Completion Form (PDF)

-When you have completed the requirements, download this form and bring it for signature to the Program Administrator in Barker 121.
+When you have completed the requirements, download this form and bring it for signature to Sean Gilsdorf in Barker 121.